netxms/netxms-doc/admin/operating-system-monitoring.rst

      - Current temperature in ACPI thermal zone.

    * - ACPI.ThermalZone.CurrentTemp(*)
      - Current temperature in ACPI thermal zone {instance}.
+Argument is thermal zone name, one of those returned by list ACPI.ThermalZones (actually InstanceName from WMI class MSAcpi_ThermalZoneTemperature).

    * - Hardware.NetworkAdapter.Availability(*)
      - Availability.
+Argument is physical network adapter index, one of those returned by list Hardware.NetworkAdapters or column "INDEX" in table Hardware.NetworkAdapters.

    * - Hardware.NetworkAdapter.Description(*)
      - Description.
+Argument is physical network adapter index, one of those returned by list Hardware.NetworkAdapters or column "INDEX" in table Hardware.NetworkAdapters.

    * - Hardware.NetworkAdapter.InterfaceIndex(*)
      - InterfaceIndex.
+Argument is physical network adapter index, one of those returned by list Hardware.NetworkAdapters or column "INDEX" in table Hardware.NetworkAdapters.

    * - Hardware.NetworkAdapter.MACAddress(*)
      - MACAddress.
+Argument is physical network adapter index, one of those returned by list Hardware.NetworkAdapters or column "INDEX" in table Hardware.NetworkAdapters.

    * - Hardware.NetworkAdapter.Manufacturer(*)
      - Manufacturer.
+Argument is physical network adapter index, one of those returned by list Hardware.NetworkAdapters or column "INDEX" in table Hardware.NetworkAdapters.

    * - Hardware.NetworkAdapter.Product(*)
      - ProductName.
+Argument is physical network adapter index, one of those returned by list Hardware.NetworkAdapters or column "INDEX" in table Hardware.NetworkAdapters.

    * - Hardware.NetworkAdapter.Speed(*)
      - Speed.
+Argument is physical network adapter index, one of those returned by list Hardware.NetworkAdapters or column "INDEX" in table Hardware.NetworkAdapters.

    * - Hardware.NetworkAdapter.Type(*)
      - AdapterType.
+Argument is physical network adapter index, one of those returned by list Hardware.NetworkAdapters or column "INDEX" in table Hardware.NetworkAdapters.

    * - System.AntiSpywareProduct.Active
      - Anti-spyware product active.

    * - System.AntiSpywareProduct.DisplayName
      - Anti-spyware product display name.